amphp/injector/README.md

 ### Dependency Resolution

-`Auryn\Injector` resolves dependencies in the following order:
+`Amp\Injector\Injector` resolves dependencies in the following order:

 1. If a shared instance exists for the class in question, the shared instance will always be returned
 2. If a delegate callable is assigned for a class, its return result will always be used
-3. If a call-time definition is passed to `Auryn\Injector::make`, that definition will be used
+3. If a call-time definition is passed to `Amp\Injector\Injector::make`, that definition will be used
 4. If a pre-defined definition exists, it will be used
 5. If a dependency is type-hinted, the Injector will recursively instantiate it subject to any implementations or definitions
 6. If no type-hint exists and the parameter has a default value, the default value is injected